steward-fu/sdl/README.md

 # Introduction
-This repository hosts the source code that ports for Miyoo A30 and F(x)tec Pro1 devices.
+This repository hosts the SDL v1.2 source code that ports for both Miyoo A30 and F(x)tec Pro1 devices.
+For Miyoo A30, it utilizes the OpenGL ES 2.0 for rendering.
+If the CFW installed on Miyoo A30 doesn't support the OpenGL ES 2.0, then, it means you cannot use this SDL v1.2 on your device.
+For F(x)tec Pro1, the rendering is based on the Wayland Client and it only tested on Sailfish OS with v4.5.0.19.